-1. Serves on the Student Council.

-- Receives records and deposits all student body funds and offerings with the College cashier.
+- a.
+Description: The Treasurer of the Associated Student Body of Northwest University is a student elected and chosen by the students to be the custodian of student body funds and offerings, maintains proper records and reports thereof.
+The Treasurer of the Associated Student Body of Northwest University is directly responsible to the ASB President in dispensing of duties and responsibilities and consult with the University accountant regarding reports, budget planning and preparation and expenditure of funds. - b.
+Responsibilities: - 1.
+Serves on the Student Council. - Receives records and deposits all student body funds and offerings with the University cashier.
 (Another ASB officer should assist in the counting and recording of all offerings.)
-Cooperates and consults with the ASB President, and other ASB officers in disbursing Student Body funds and offerings. - Plans and prepares the ASB budget in consultation with the College accountant and ASB President.

-Advises the ASB President of budget dates for fiscal planning.

-- 5. Issues vouchers for checks from the Accounting Office on the accounts of the accounts of the ASB, all vouchers being co-signed by the ASB President and the Vice President for Student Development. - 6.
-Presents an itemized report of all ASB expenses and funds received a the end of each semester.
+Cooperates and consults with the ASB President, and other ASB officers in disbursing Student Body funds and offerings. - 3.
+Plans and prepares the ASB budget in consultation with the University accountant and ASB President. - 4.
+Advises the ASB President of budget dates for fiscal planning. - Issues vouchers for checks from the Accounting Office on the accounts of the accounts of the ASB, all vouchers being co-signed by the ASB President and the Vice President for Student Development. - 6.
+Presents an itemized report of all ASB expenses and funds received at the end of each semester.
 This report, when approved by the Student Council, will be posted on the bulletin board for three days.
-(The College accountant will assist in budget auditing.) - 7.
+(The University accountant will assist in budget auditing.) - 7.
 Issues reports to the treasures of ASB organizations and classes and otherwise assists them when requested and needed. - 8.
 Performs other duties assigned by the ASB President. - 9.
 Thoroughly trains the ASB Treasurer-elect for the following academic year. - 10 Encourages total student body participation in Student Christian Service. - 11.
 Serves as a model, by personal active participation of the ideal student involvement in all spiritual emphasis and student activities on campus. - 12.
 Seeks to promote spiritual priorities and attitudes in all of campus life